zhoustan/zhoustan.github.io/_pages/about.md

     <strong>🔥 I am actively looking for Ph.D. positions in Robotics and Computer Vision starting in Fall 2026.</strong>
 </div>

 I am a Master's student at the University of Zurich, majoring in Artificial Intelligence.
-Since August 2024, I have been working as a Student Researcher at the **Computer Vision Lab (CVL), ETH Zurich**, advised by Prof. Dr.[Guolei Sun](https://guoleisun.github.io/) and Dr. [Yawei Li](https://yaweili.bitbucket.io/).
+Since August 2024, I have been working as a Student Researcher at the **Computer Vision Lab (CVL), ETH Zurich**, advised by Prof. Dr. [Guolei Sun](https://guoleisun.github.io/) and Dr. [Yawei Li](https://yaweili.bitbucket.io/).

 My research aims to build **efficient and robust perception systems** for intelligent agents.
 Currently, I focus on:
 * **Video Understanding:** Robust segmentation and object tracking in dynamic scenes (crucial for robot perception).